-The discussion seems to revolve around the point, should we call a plenum first and then start discussion, or proceed with the discus-sion to end with a conference.
+The discussion seems to revolve around the point, should we call a plenum first and then start discussion, or proceed with the discuss sion to end with a conference.
 The question has already been settled in a negative way.
 We already have discussion here, and I am postige the same is true in New York.
 The discussion started with the minutes and statements of the youth committee sent out first."
+1.3 2.0.2

-The documents already issued, to my opinion settle the Carter issue, but they do not lay down the present difference between the com-rades of the national committee.
+The Cocuments already issued, to my opinionsettle the Carter issue, but they do not lay down the present difference between the com-rades of the national committee.
 The documents only speak of past difforences.
 Once the present differences are presented, POLITICAL differonces, than an understanding of the past differences will through light upon the political arguments, that is all.

-If more documents are issued, similar to the gree by Carter, you will find it detrimental to the League.
-Therefore, I am of the opinion that before documents are issued for the members we should hold a plenum in order to collectively eliminate personal and secondary issues to be able to give the members political documents of differences.
+If more documents are issued, similar to the one by Carter, you will find it detrimental to the League.
+Therefore, I am of the opinion that before documents are issued for the members we should hold a plenum a in order to collectively eliminate personal and secondary issues to be able to give the members political documents of differences.
 Therefore I vote for the calling of a Plenum.

-Signed
+Signed .
 Hugo Oehler

-The Flenum fight was on a low level.
+The Plenum fight was on a low level.
 The real political documents to be taken were never reached.
 It revealed an internal sickness from isolation and internal existence suffered by small organizations.
+The second s

-I now quote from another letter one year later to show what I mean:
+' I now quote from another letter one year later to show what I mean: je v state stat State stat